wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 [Courses](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#courses) are multi-session programs that customers must book in full.
 For example, an 8-week programming bootcamp or a 3-day certification training program.
 Business owners set the complete session timeline before offering the course, with courses starting and ending on pre-defined dates.
-Customers must book all course sessions, while they're free to book only a single or some sessions for classes.
+Customers must book all course sessions, while they're free to book only a single session or some sessions for classes.

 ## Deposit